Nicole9-Sky/Django-Blog-project/README.md

 - 🗳️ User voting/rating system for posts
 - 🎯 Featured or sticky posts
 - 📅 Editorial calendar for content planning
+- 🌓 Dark mode toggle for better reading experience
+- 🌍 Internationalization and multiple language support
+- 📊 Reading progress bar for long posts
+- 📥 Bookmark posts for later reading
+- 📑 Table of contents for longer articles

 ## 📜 License